gsoules/AvantSearch/README.md

 [Image View](http://swhplibrary.net/searching/search-results-image-view/) | Yes| No
 [Index View](http://swhplibrary.net/searching/search-results-index-view/) | Yes| No
 [Tree View](http://swhplibrary.net/searching/search-results-tree-view/) | Yes, for hierarchical data | No support for hierarchical data
-[Relationships View](http://swhplibrary.net/searching/search-results-relationships-view/) | Yes | No
+[Image View](https://github.com/gsoules/AvantSearch#image-view) | Displays results as a grid of thumbnail images | No [Relationships View](http://swhplibrary.net/searching/search-results-relationships-view/) | Yes | No
+[Lightbox Feature](https://github.com/gsoules/AvantSearch#lightbox-feature) | Displays a large version of a thumbnail image in a popup | No. Images open in a browser window.
-Search by File, Collection, Features | Not in the current release. | Yes
+Search by File, Collection, Featured | Not in the current release. | Yes

 ## Search Results Views
 One of the most powerful features of AvantSearch is its ability to display search results in many different ways